-STEPS 4 & 7: During pregnancy, all families are informed about the benefits of breastfeeding…and where to access support as needed…organizations in the community are welcoming to breastfeeding families.Ten Steps to a Breastfeeding Family Friendly Community
+STEPS 4 & 7: During pregnancy, all families are informed about the benefits of chest/breastfeeding…and where to access support as needed…organizations in the community welcome chest/breastfeeding families.Ten Steps to a Breastfeeding Family Friendly Community

-All community-based organizations, such as, state agencies, local agencies, (inter)national organizations working locally, faith-based communities, local non-profit organizations, social organizations, and others are encouraged to provide families with positive messages about breastfeeding.
+All community-based organizations, such as, state agencies, local agencies, (inter)national organizations working locally, faith-based communities, local non-profit organizations, social organizations, and others are encouraged to provide families with positive messages about breastfeeding, chestfeeding, and human milk feeding.

 We All Benefit.